 Let’s look at wireless communication in a bit more detail.
-You already learned that radio waves are essentially electromagnetic waves.
-Scientists have found that electromagnetic waves can be arranged together on a scale called electromagnetic spectrum.
-The figure below shows the electromagnetic spectrum, and the different electromagnetic waves.
+You already learned that radio waves are electromagnetic waves.
+Scientists have found that electromagnetic waves can be arranged together on a scale called the electromagnetic spectrum.
+The figure below shows the electromagnetic spectrum and the different electromagnetic waves.

 Figure 1: Electromagnetic spectrum

 Let’s define frequency more formally.
 The frequency of a wave is the number of waves passing a point in one second.
-The unit of frequency is hertz (Hz) .
+The unit of frequency is hertz (Hz).
 Like the examples above, you will typically see that frequencies are given as megahertz (MHz) or gigahertz (GHz).
 1 MHz is equal to 1 million (10^6) Hz.
 1 GHz is equal to 1 billion (10^9) Hz.
 Your micro:bit’s radio operates in the frequency range of 2402 MHz to 2480 MHz.
-What other wireless technologies operate in the same range as the micro:bit’s radio?
-Hint: The resources section at the end of this chapter may be useful to answer this question.
+What other wireless technologies work in the same range as the micro:bit’s radio?
+Hint: You will find the resources section at the end of this chapter useful to answer this question.

-In addition to frequency, another important parameter of electromagnetic waves is wavelength.
-The wavelength of a wave is the distance between a point on the wave and the same point on the next wave.
-The unit of wavelength is meters.
+In addition to frequency, another critical parameter of electromagnetic waves is wavelength.
+The wavelength is the distance between a point on the wave and the same point on the next wave.
+The unit of wavelength is a meter.
 The figure below shows an example of a wavelength1.

 Figure 2: Wavelength